 STCC Financial Aid - How to Apply for Financial Aid

-- Each academic year, a student must complete the Free
+- Each academic year, a student must complete the FAFSA.
+The

 Department of Education encourages all students to apply online.